pietervdvn/MapComplete/Docs/Layers/school.md

 The question is `Does this school target students with a special need?
 Which structural facilities does this school have?` *This school has facilities for students with {school:for}* is shown if `school:for` is set

- -  *This is a school where students study skills at their age-adequate level. <div>There are little or no special facilities to cater for students with special needs or facilities are ad-hoc</div>* is shown if with school:for=. _This option cannot be chosen as answer_
  -  *This is a school for students without special needs<div class='subtle'>This includes students who can follow the courses with small, ad hoc measurements</div>* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:school:for' target='_blank'>school:for</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:school:for%3Dmainstream' target='_blank'>mainstream</a>
- -  *This is a school where adults are taught skills on the level as specified.* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:school:for' target='_blank'>school:for</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:school:for%3Dadults' target='_blank'>adults</a>
- -  *This is a school for students with autism* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:school:for' target='_blank'>school:for</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:school:for%3Dautism' target='_blank'>autism</a>
  -  *This is a school for students with learning disabilities* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:school:for' target='_blank'>school:for</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:school:for%3Dlearning_disabilities' target='_blank'>learning_disabilities</a>
  -  *This is a school for blind students or students with sight impairments* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:school:for' target='_blank'>school:for</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:school:for%3Dblind' target='_blank'>blind</a>
  -  *This is a school for deaf students or students with hearing impairments* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:school:for' target='_blank'>school:for</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:school:for%3Ddeaf' target='_blank'>deaf</a>
  -  *This is a school for students with disabilities* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:school:for' target='_blank'>school:for</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:school:for%3Ddisabilities' target='_blank'>disabilities</a>
  -  *This is a school for students with special needs* is shown if with <a href='https://wiki.openstreetmap.org/wiki/Key:school:for' target='_blank'>school:for</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:school:for%3Dspecial_needs' target='_blank'>special_needs</a>

-This tagrendering is only visible in the popup if the following condition is met: school:for~.+

 ### school-language